 Virginia Borden Maier, Health Professions Advisor

 Academically qualified students may enter St. John Fisher College in the Pharmacy Early Assurance Program (PEAP).
 Details about the entrance and completion requirements for the PEAP can be found on the Pharmacy Early Assurance Program page.
-Students who are not accepted into the Early Assurance Program may still design their undergraduate careers to meet the admissions requirements of Fisher’s Wegmans School of Pharmacy, as well as those of other graduate pharmacy programs.
+Students who are not accepted into the early assurance program may still design their undergraduate careers to meet the admissions requirements of Fisher’s Wegmans School of Pharmacy, as well as those of other graduate pharmacy programs.

-Pre-Pharmacy is not an undergraduate major at St. John Fisher College.
+Pre-pharmacy is not an undergraduate major at St. John Fisher College.
 Students interested in attending a graduate pharmacy program are encouraged to select a major in the arts and sciences while completing the undergraduate prerequisite courses required of pharmacy schools.
-Enrollment in a designated major allows students to take full advantage of the academic opportunities at the College.
+Enrollment in a designated major allows students to take full advantage of academic opportunities at the College.

 Undergraduate students are eligible to apply to the Wegmans School of Pharmacy under a separate application after completion of 30 semester hours of college coursework.
 Admission to the School of Pharmacy is a competitive process.
 Details about the application process are available in the Doctor of Pharmacy section of the Graduate Catalog and on the Pharmacy website.

 A summary of the admission requirements for the Wegmans School of Pharmacy follows.
 Students should review prerequisites for any schools of interest well before beginning the application process.

 The following pre-professional coursework, a total of 63 semester credits, must be completed prior to matriculation to the School of Pharmacy:

 General Courses (24 credits)

 - English/literature and speech (9 credits): One course must be English composition, one course must be speech.